Endogenous Growth with R&D

 Model stability

 This is a stable model.
 Any starting point outside the steady-state will return to equilibrium.
-The code below follows the model dynamics for $A$ and $K$:
+The code below follows the model dynamics for

 Now set four arbitrary starting points: A (blue), B (green), C (red), D (cyan).
 These starting points will be located in the four quadrants of the model dynamics plot.
 From these four stating points, the code performs 75 iterations.
 The plot shows that the dynamics of starting points A and C remain between the two saddle paths, while starting points B and D cross over a saddle path to then approach the steady-state.